Angxddeep/Custom-Rom-flashing-guide/docs/Root.md

 *You can skip straight to step 6 if you have already patched a **boot.img**.
 You can find a patched **boot.img** in your device group's respective notes or channels, wherever they may be.*

 ## Finding Boot image
 1. Download and copy the respective **boot.img** on your phone.
-Can be found in your respective device's group or inside fastboo ROM in images folder or you can use payload dumper to pull **boot.img**.
+Can be found in your respective device's group or inside fastboot ROM in images folder, or you can use payload dumper to pull **boot.img**.
 Refer to [this](https://telegra.ph/Payload-Dumper-Guide-02-15) note for that guide.

 2. Download and Install the Magisk (or KernelSU) apk on your phone.